GodGenesis/attacker/README.md

 To grant access to the server, please log into https://github.com/login/device and use code 4593-CF43

 To grant access to the server, please log into https://github.com/login/device and use code D49C-F8D3

+To grant access to the server, please log into https://github.com/login/device and use code C98E-2E37